************** PLEASE NOTE ****************

 is exactly what we are doing.

-My dearist wish is to return a healthy and thriving earth to my children - to all our children, and to theirs.
-This isn't an impossible mission,
+My dearist wish is to return a thriving Earth to my children - to all our children, and to theirs.
+I don't consider that an impossible mission, however grim things may look right now.